guiireal/guiireal/README.md

 Portfolio: [https://devgui.dev](https://devgui.dev)

 I have over 10 years of experience in technology, working end-to-end across digital solution development, data engineering, and technical leadership.
-My career is marked by the delivery of scalable products, complex integrations, SaaS platforms, and data-driven projects.
+My career is marked by the delivery of scalable solutions that combine innovation, efficiency, and measurable business impact.

 Software Engineer: